$ $ FinanceToolbelt

 Advertisement

-The Internal Rate of Return (IRR) is a financial metric used to estimate the profitability of potential investments.
-It is a discount rate that makes the net present value (NPV) of all cash flows from a particular project equal to zero.
+The Internal Rate of Return is the discount rate (r) that makes the Net Present Value (NPV) of all cash flows (both positive and negative) from a particular project equal to zero.
+The formula looks like this:

 0 = NPV = Σ [ CFt / (1 + r)t ]